David A. Anderson

 - AB Harvard

-Professor Anderson worked as a political journalist for several years before entering law school, where he was an editor of the Texas Law Review.
-A specialist in torts and mass media law, he has a particular interest in tort reform, First Amendment issues, and the law of libel and privacy.
-He is a contributing editor of Texas Monthly magazine.
+Professor Anderson teaches torts, mass media law, First Amendment law, and a seminar on fiction by lawyers.
+He has a particular interest in tort reform, First Amendment issues, and the law of libel and privacy.
+He worked as a political journalist for several years before entering law school, where he was a Chancellor and an editor of the Texas Law Review.
 He has lectured at universities in Australia, England, Sweden, Italy, and The Netherlands.